Red4Sec/WhiteBoxAudit/README.md

 ![OK](https://i.imgur.com/sHpdlc7.png)

 ## Requirements
+No requirements needed

+## Compilation
 Make sure you have Node.js installed.
+(Only for devs)

-## Installation
+## Debuging

-In this version (1.0.0) you must debug the extension to use it.
+In this version (0.0.1) you must debug the extension to use it.

 * Press `F5` to open a new window with your extension loaded.
 * Run your command from the command palette by pressing (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac) and typing `WhiteBoxAudit`.